ShaneCurcuru/mutualaidarlington.org/gethelp.md

 {% include chatbox.html %}

 Here's a list of all the groups offering volunteer help of various kinds for everyone in Arlington.
 Nearby towns have their own [mutual aid groups offering help](/local/) or see the [list of stores/restaurants open in Arlington](/open/).
+The town has now partnered with [AFC to offer COVID-19 testing to residents in some cases](https://www.yourarlington.com/arlington-archives/town-school/town-news/health/17114-testing-051420).

 ## Key Town Resource Lists